 Caramelized Onion & Gouda Sourdough

-Sweet sourdough breads are always fun to make, but the ones that really hit are the savory ones!
-Gouda and caramelized onion sourdough bread is so intensely flavorful that you’ll just be looking for reasons to use it.
+Sweet sourdough breads are always fun to make, but the ones that really hit are the savory ones.
+This Caramelized Onion Gouda Sourdough Bread is so intensely flavorful that you’ll find yourself trying to justify baking another loaf.

 Jump to: